Cray-HPE/cray-crus/README.md

 `.chart_version` files.
 When building on GitHub, this is done by the `setVersionFiles()` function.

 ### Versioning

-The version `cray-crus` is generated dynamically at build time by running the `version.py` script from `cms-meta-tools`.
-The version is included near the very beginning of the GitHub build output.

 In order to make it easier to go from an artifact back to the source code that produced that artifact, a text file named `gitInfo.txt` is added to Docker images built from this repository.
 Inside the Docker images,